Skip to main content

 • Children with a disability such as difficulty with mobility or emotional regulation

 In these circumstances, Homes Victoria may meet with you to develop a plan to minimise the risk of damage or uncleanliness happening again.
+If you end up going to Rental Dispute Resolution Victoria (RDRV) or VCAT, you can also raise these circumstances then.

 If you report that repairs are needed or there is damage to your home, Homes Victoria will visit to inspect the property.
 It is important that you let Homes Victoria know about repairs or damage as soon as possible, especially if not fixing the issue could make it worse.